miofuku/math-exchange/docs/forum/mods.md

 Participation is optional.
 As a moderator you are welcome to join at any time.

-The Moderator Log page has an invite to the **Biostar Moderator Slack Channel**.
+The Moderator Log page has an invitation to the **MathExchange Moderator Slack Channel**.

 ### Moderator rights